biggestT/-G-It/README.md

 Personal possessions are closely linked to their owners and integrity is hence key when dealing with their usage history.
 By using a distributed system like Git to track this history we can use the features mentioned above in order to allow the owners of products to keep their own private history and only share it, in a chosen level of detail, to different external repositories.
 These external repositories may belong to for example a second-hand buyer of their possession or a manufacturer interested in customer feedback.

 ##Why Git?

+>In distributed PLM information management, inter-organisational communication is an essential feature.
+If dependency on a single software product is to be avoided, communication standards are essential.
+Unfortunately it seems like comprehensive standards do not exist for the kind of item-specific information exchange addressed in this paper.
+>
+>[*Corcelle, Främling and Rabe Et.
+Al*][framling]

 **+**
 Cloning product information repositories from manufacturers and second-hand resellers would be a good way for customer to initially retrieve and store information about a bought product.